 So Iain, I guess people commute by bike for all sorts of reasons.
 What’re yours?

 Ah man, there’s a whole host of reasons!
 I suppose the main reason I commute on a bike would be just my straight-up desire to use the car as little as possible!
-I think so far I’m doing pretty good with that too!
-In 2019 I covered 14,000 miles by bike and just 2000 by car!
+I think so far I’m doing pretty good with that too in logging 14,000 miles by bike and just 2000 by car!
 ‘One lady owner’ ain’t got nothin’ on me!

 I guess just by reducing how much I use the car, I feel like I’m doing my bit for the environment and reducing our carbon footprint.
 I’m also ensuring my physical and mental well-being needs are fulfilled, so win-win.